If you want to see youre links on this page, please contact us boris@pavlovic.me

 You will need thread, a piece of paper, crochet hook and scissors

-Take a piece of paper or a cartboard and start to spool the thread
+Take a piece of paper or a cardboard and start to spool the thread

-You can use your own fingers instead of fingers
+You can use your own fingers instead of cardboard

 As soon as you've spooled enough to make the tassel thick, cut the thread